dotnet/docs/docs/framework/wcf/feature-details/data-contract-known-types.md

  [!code-vb[C_KnownTypeAttribute#10](../../../../samples/snippets/visualbasic/VS_Snippets_CFX/c_knowntypeattribute/vb/source.vb#10)]

 ## Additional Ways to Add Known Types
  Additionally, known types can be added through a configuration file.
-This is useful when you do not control the type that requires known types for proper deserialization, such as when using third-party type libraries with [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)].
+This is useful when you do not control the type that requires known types for proper deserialization, such as when using third-party type libraries with Windows Communication Foundation (WCF).

  The following configuration file shows how to specify a known type in a configuration file.